 Nice.
 I’m actually more offended on behalf of gay people.

 What I’m trying to say is, if I haven’t been dating anyone for a long time don’t jump to the conclusion that I’m Gay.
-A possible explanation might be that I’m really a Dominatrix and I have 14 different subs and enjoy extremely passionate and freaky sex.
-(No, Mom.
-Not really.)
+A possible explanation might be that I’m really a Dominatrix and I have 5 different subs and enjoy extremely kinky sex.
+(Ma, if you’re reading this I’m sorry.)